rolemadelen/minimalist-blog/src/post/i-received-an-offer-letter-scam.md

 Take a look at the items they said I'm gonna need (to buy, I presume?):
 - 2023 MacBook Pro LapTop M2 Max -  _Sure, I'll take it_
 - HP LaserJet Pro printer  - _🤨 huh?_
-- Router and networking skills - _what the fuck?_
+- Router and networking skills - _what the f***?_
 - surge protectors - _I mean..
 I guess you don't want your engineers' places to burn down due to voltage spikes?_
 - Crimson Editor - _Forcing your engineers to use specific editors?
 Isn't this editor free anyway?_

 Once again, everything seemed suspicious, but I decided to proceed until they asked for money.
-So, I signed the contract and sent a copy of my ID as they requested in the email (fuck 😡).
+So, I signed the contract and sent a copy of my ID as they requested in the email (f*** 😡).

 Then, I received a congratulations email.
 From here, we used Google Chat to communicate.